 As mentioned above, the bulk of your expenses are going to be reimbursements to the coach or team manager.
-When you set up your team bank account, make sure you get a few cheques with the account.
+If using a dual signature account when you set up your team bank account, make sure you get a few cheques with the account.
 Some community accounts offer 10 cheques for free, other accounts require you to buy cheques.